Teksta versija

 (3) Participants of the auction may not enter into an agreement which may affect results and course of the auction.

 Section 19.
 (1) If an oral auction is organised, the participants thereof shall sign the provisions of the auction prior to the commencement of the auction.
 If a person wishes to exercise its right of first refusal at the auction, it shall be notified together with other provisions of the auction.
-In opening the auction of movable property, the organiser of the auction shall draw up a list of participants but if immovable property is auctioned, the organiser of the auction shall make certain of the arrival of bidders according to the list drawn up previously.
+When opening the auction of movable property, the organiser of the auction shall draw up a list of participants but, if immovable property is auctioned, the organiser of the auction shall make certain of the arrival of bidders according to the list drawn up previously.

 (2) The given name and surname or name of each participant, and also the given name and surname of a representative of the bidder shall be included in the list of participants of the auction.
-In refusing to bid further, each participant of the auction of immovable property shall countersign its last price bid in the list of participants of the auction.
+When refusing to bid further, each participant of the auction of immovable property shall countersign its last price bid in the list of participants of the auction.

-(3) Bidding of a higher price at the same oral auction may be performed at a specific amount which may not exceed 10 per cent of the notional price and which has been indicated in the provisions of the auction.
+(3) Bidding of a higher price at the same oral auction may be made at a specific amount which may not exceed 10 per cent of the notional price and which has been indicated in the provisions of the auction.

 Section 20.
 If a written auction is organised, bids shall be submitted in closed envelopes with a note explaining for which auction they are submitted.
 A submission shall indicate the given name and surname or name of a submitter, address, current account number with a credit institution, the time of submission of the bid and the amount bid, and also confirm consent to the provisions of the auction.
 Bids not corresponding to these requirements shall be deemed invalid.